Instantly find reliable vendors in your area. Learn more

 Though it gets much less attention than vacancy rates, rent prices or property tax bills, the impact of a maintenance operation on a property management company’s bottom line is hard to overstate.
 You don’t need to take our word for it, though.
 The proof is in the data-driven, Property Meld pudding.

-The cost of your maintenance crew
+Analyzing the cost of your maintenance team

 Every business and each market they operate within is unique.
 Nonetheless, some general rules of thumb apply regardless of the situation.